poppy-project/poppy-docs/poppy-ergo-jr/assembly_doc/index.md

 # Assembly guide for Poppy ErgoJr

+## Introduction

+The Poppy Ergo Jr robot is a small and low cost 6-degree-of-freedom robot arm.
+It consists of very simple forms to be able to print in 3D as easily as possible.
+The engines have the same functionality as other Poppy  creatures but are slightly less powerful and less precise.
+The advantage being that are also less expensive.
+The electronic card is not integrated, everything is visible, which is very advantageous to manipulate and change.
+Its end can be easily modified (At the end of his arm, you can choose among several ends: a lamp, a hand gripper, ...) thanks to OLLO  rivets that are very simple to remove.
+These rivets can be removed and added very quickly with the OLLO tool, which allows great design freedom.
+The software used for other creatures Poppy are the same as for the Poppy ergo, and also has a simulator.

 ## BOM for Poppy Ergo Jr 1.0

 For building a Poppy Ergo Jr, you will need: